ashleykleynhans/pelican/content/2023/01/upgrading-rds-aurora-mysql-db-engine.md

 * Test.
 * Start and delete the old Cluster after a few days (it cannot be deleted when it is stopped).

+## Rolling back

+* Start the old Aurora Cluster.
+* Once the old cluster is up, put application into maintenance mode.
+* Update DNS CNAME to point back to the old RDS Cluster endpoint.
+* Edit parameter group and change `read_only` back from `1` to `{TrueIfReplica}` to enable writes the cluster (no reboot required).
+* Take application out of maintenance mode.
+* Test.

 ## References